thecryptomonke/Scrape-Any-website-Figure-which-scraping-method-to-use/readme.txt

-A VPN is highly reccomended if you don't want to get your ip address banned by the website make sure you download packages in requirements!!
+A VPN is highly reccomended if you don't want to get your ip address banned by the website make sure you download packages in requirements!! firstly enter this in your console pip install -r requirements.txt

 A simple guide to scraping
 step 1